dart-lang/pub-dev/doc/help-content-moderation.md

 services.
 These policies are designed to ensure a safe and positive experience for our users and abide by applicable laws.
-This Help article provides additional information on how we enforce these policies.
+This article provides additional information on how we enforce these policies.

 The Pub.dev Policy prohibits content that is harmful to our users or others (including name squatting, trademark and copyright infringement, and harmful or